 From Outlook, you cannot directly promote recipients as Privileged Participants (i.e. to allow these recipients to benefit from the same administrative role as you, the Owner, on the SafeBox you are creating).

-However, the Privileged Participant role can still be granted or removed through the Manage Participants option when the SafeBox is already created (see Managing SafeBoxes in XM SendSecure Web Application).
+However, the Privileged Participant role can still be granted or removed through the Manage Participants option when the SafeBox is already created (see Managing SafeBoxes in XM SendSecure Web or Mobile App).

 Auto-Added Privileged Participants